Framesift/bonsai/src/cortical_stack/visual_pipeline.md

 # Or served as a web app with: dashboard.servable()
 ```

-This framework provides several key benefits for your cortical stack modeling:
+This framework provides several key benefits for cortical stack modeling:

 Semantic representation - Using xarray's labeled dimensions keeps track of what each feature represents
 Multi-pathway visualization - Easily compare outputs from different cortical pathways side by side